chaseruskin/orbit/docs/src/topic/dst.md

 ### Summary

 To recap, DST handled the namespace clash by _transforming_, or renaming, the module `nand_g` within lab1.
-The `nand_g` identifier was appended with the first 16 characters of the original lab1 ip's checksum (fbe4720d0a40b25c) to make it `nand_g_fbe4720d0a40b25c`.
-This transformation occurred at that ip's source code level (lab1), and modifications were made to the source code for all dependent neighbors of lab1, which was only lab2 in this example.
+The `nand_g` identifier was appended with the first 16 characters of the original lab1 project's checksum (fbe4720d0a40b25c) to make it `nand_g_fbe4720d0a40b25c`.
+This transformation occurred at that project's source code level (lab1), and modifications were made to the source code for all dependent neighbors of lab1, which was only lab2 in this example.
 The source code in lab2 had to be updated to rename the references that were originally `nand_g` to `nand_g_fbe4720d0a40b25c`.
-Each ip that had source code modifications have their changes saved to their own entries in the catalog's cache, such that the original entries are still intact and available for future use.
+Each project that had source code modifications have their changes saved to their own entries in the catalog's cache, such that the original entries are still intact and available for future use.

 ## Emphasis